ELMERIKH/SwordShell/readme.md

 Greetings
 -----------

-SwordShell is a super multiple rev shell handler for your needs
+SwordShell is a super multiple rev shell handler for your needs (c2 like)

 can upgrade a shell to a meterpreter(in memory executing ,no disk drop)